codesandbox/codesandbox-client/standalone-packages/sandpack/README.md

 ## Example usage

 This repo serves as an interface to communicate with the bundler.
-The bundler itself is hosted on `sandpack-{version}.codesandbox.stream` and is heavily cached by a CDN.
+The bundler itself is hosted on `sandpack-{version}.codesandbox.io` and is heavily cached by a CDN.
 We also included the necessary files under `sandpack` if you want to host the bundler yourself.

 ### Using the Manager